Supported Tags

 Since it's all about transferring items from one place to another, here's a little bonus:

-• All elements matching html > body helmet-portal will be moved to a respective html > body helmet-destination.
+html > body helmet-portalwill be moved to a respectivehtml > body helmet-destination. - For example, the

-• Duplicates will be removed if not within the same helmet-portal element:
+<helmet-portal to="my-target">element will transfer its children to a respective<helmet-destination id="my-target">element. - Duplicates will be removed if not within the same

-• If a matching helmet-destination element is not found, the children will stay at their original location.
+helmet-destinationelement is not found, the children will stay at their original location. - Both

 Usage with tsx-dom(-ssr)